sadamhabnawi28/sql_data_warehouse_project/NewReadme.md

 # 🛡️ License

-This project is licensed under the **MIT License**, allowing you to use, modify, and distribute the code for personal or commercial purposes, provided that proper attribution is included.
+This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code for personal or commercial purposes, provided that proper attribution is included.

 ---